BoevaLab/CDState/notebooks/README.md

 `conda install -c conda-forge r-base rpy2`

 ### Notebooks:
-`CDState_analysis.ipynb` - example of CDState run for a specific number of components, with estimation of purity and calculation of ITTH index
+`CDState_analysis.ipynb` - example of CDState run for a specific number of components, with estimation of purity and calculation of ITTH index.

 `CDState_end_to_end.ipynb` - example of CDState analysis, including multiple runs for a range of components, selection of the best number of components for downstream analysis and enrichment of hallmark gene sets.